zane-ng/docs/en/FAQ.md

 **[WHY](https://github.com/lizheming/waline/blob/master/docs/why.md)**

+!> Note that the following are optional mode combinations.
+By default, both the minivaline and leancloud combinations are supported.
+The minivaline front-end and waline back-end must both support options to work.
+If one is not supported, an unknown error may occur.

+<iframe src="./assets/mode.en.html" width="200" height="600"></iframe>

+!> The minivaline front-end is directly connected to the leancloud combination, which has high-risk security vulnerabilities.
+This combination is only used as a test post for developers, and is not recommended for online deployment.
+It is recommended to use the combination with server-side middle layer.

 ### Version 4.x

 MiniValine version 4.x makes incompatible modification on the basis of MiniValine version 3.x to improve the security of MiniValine.